All Posts By

 January 8, 2015

-On Friday April 14, 1865, the United States of America was shocked when President Abraham Lincoln was assassinated.
-The president was at Ford's Theater attending a play called Our American Cousin, and he was assassinated by an actor named John Wilkes Booth.
-But John Wilkes Booth was no ordinary actor at Ford's Theater.
-Booth was a highly respected actor who used his…
+The Assassination of Abraham Lincoln: Murdered in His Theater Seat On Friday, April 14, 1865, the United States of America was shocked when President Abraham Lincoln was assassinated as he sat in his theater seat in a crowded theater.
+The president was at Ford’s Theater attending a play called Our American Cousin, and he was assassinated by an actor named John Wilkes…

 Carina Jaramillo